-It’s a funny old life with multiple sclerosis and I write about whatever’s on my mind, no matter how trivial or random, and not always about MS. After starting my blog in 2012, it’s now read in over 100 countries, so a huge thank-you to everyone.
+It’s a funny old life with multiple sclerosis and I write about whatever’s on my mind, no matter how trivial or random, and not always about MS. After starting my blog in 2012, it’s now read in over 100 countries, so a huge thank-you to everyone who has supported me over the years.

 I’m chuffed to say that I was a finalist for the MS Society’s MS Digital Media of the Year 2013 award and again in 2016.
 I was also a finalist for the MS Society’s Campaigner of the Year 2017.

-In the meantime, I recently completed an MA in Creative Writing at Cardiff Metropolitan University and was awarded a Distinction for my dissertation, a contemporary re-working of ‘An Inspector Calls’, as a novella set in the social-care sector.
+In the meantime, I recently completed an MA in Creative Writing at Cardiff Metropolitan University and was awarded a Distinction as well as the MA Humanities Award for academic excellence.

 In Spring 2016, I was asked to be the MS advisor for the short film, ‘Spoon Fed’, starring Lesley Sharp (Scott and Bailey, The Full Monty) and Joseph Mawle (Game of Thrones), and I also had a walk-on part, an interesting, nerve-wracking and illuminating experience.

 I’m a member of the MS Society Cymru Wales Council and also take part in academic research for several organisations as a patient representative.
-I write for numerous websites, including The World Vs. MS (as a Committee member), the UK MS Society and many others and have been interviewed by BBC Wales on the topic of disability discrimination.
+I write for numerous websites, including The World Vs. MS (as a Committee member), the UK MS Society and many others and have been interviewed by BBC Wales and BBC Radio Wales on the topic of disability discrimination.

 I like croissants (especially almond), newspapers, a good discussion over a cheap bottle of wine and expensive candles, gift shops in museums, the London underground and sparkly flat shoes.
 The Teenager enjoys winding me up, plotting his imminent escape to University, his phone,